-Top tip: Flights direct to Slovakia can be pricey, so don’t make this your entry point to Europe.
+Top tip: Flights from the US direct to Slovakia can be pricey, so don’t make this your entry point to Europe.

-For fairytale European winter, it’s hard to beat the home of Hans Christian Andersen.
-Forget the over-hyped Little Mermaid and head to the city’s cosy bars and cafes to watch snow flurrying outside.
-In the heart of town, the 19th-century Tivoli amusement park is a romantic, kitsch delight around Christmastime, with heartwarming illuminations and body-warming mugs of glögg.
+For a fairytale European winter, it’s hard to beat the home of Hans Christian Andersen.
+Forget the over-hyped Little Mermaid and head to the city’s cozy bars and cafes to watch snow flurrying outside.
+In the heart of town, the 19th-century Tivoli amusement park is a romantic, kitsch delight around Christmastime, with heartwarming illuminations and body-warming mugs of glögg (mulled wine).

-Top tip: Finnish thermometers have more numbers below 0°C than above, so pack serious winter clothing.
+Top tip: Finnish thermometers have more numbers below 32°F (0°C) than above, so pack serious winter clothing.

 Hauntingly beautiful and rather weird, Venice’s Carnival in February is a European highlight.
 Elaborate costumes and spooky masks bring the canal city’s colorful history to life.
-Costumed dances are pricey affairs, but you can have a ball enjoying the free events with a mask bought on the street, but be prepared for epic crowding.
+Costumed dances are pricey affairs, but you can have a ball enjoying the free events with a mask bought on the street – just be prepared for epic crowding.

-Top tip: Book accommodation ahead.
-Day-tripping in and out on a train will lower costs considerably.
+Top tip: Book accommodation well ahead.
+Day-tripping in and out on a train will considerably lower costs.